datafaust/fausto_site/content/talk/example/index.md

 time_start = 2030-06-01T13:00:00
 time_end = 2030-06-01T15:00:00

 # Authors.
-Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
+Comma separated list, e.g. `["Fausto Lopez"]`.
 authors = []

 # Abstract and optional shortened version.
-abstract = "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam." abstract_short = "An example talk using Academic's Markdown slides feature."
+abstract = "A fun talk with Open Data staff at Google's blank offices, I had a chance to present some of the work we do at TLC, interesting trends and fun projects.
+You can watch the video of the presentation [here]()." abstract_short = "An example talk using Academic's Markdown slides feature."

 # Name of event and optional event URL.